Felipe-ML-Projects/Customer-Segmentation-Clustering/Project Overview.md

 Hierarchical clustering is often more robust than k-means since it avoids random initialization and can detect complex, non-spherical cluster structures.

-Metrics for evaluation included Silhouette Score.
+Metrics for evaluation included Silhouette Score and Davies Bouldin Score.

 Summary statistics were used to determine the label for each clusters.